mrwormhole/mrwormhole.github.io/content/posts/pauron-new-automation-bot-for-aur.md

 INFO: Successfully committed and pushed 0.13.9
 ```

-Quick note: the upstream source URL needs to be GitHub since I use GitHub API to determine latest release versions but feel free to PR or make an issue about any other version control system
+Quick note: the upstream source URL needs to be GitHub since I use GitHub API to determine latest release versions but feel free to PR or make an issue about any other version control systems such as GitLab
 if you think it is useful to have!
+One thing that pops to my mind is publishing it to PyPI as standalone CLI and making it runnable with `pipx` for easier usage across other CI/CDs.